-- Following the spread rate and curing time, spread the glue evenly on the substrate ensuring the installer can lay the planks in time for best result of the glue. - c) Immediately place the boards into the adhesive, prior to the adhesive skinning over.
-Place spacers between the boards and the wall to keep the expansion gap whilst the adhesive is curing. - d) Add each additional row of flooring, offsetting or staggering the end joints at least 30cm apart. - e) Once the installation is finished, ensure spacers are positioned around the perimeter of the room to keep the expansion gap whilst the adhesive is curing.
+- b) Following the spread rate and curing time, spread the glue evenly on the substrate ensuring the installer can lay the planks in time for best result of the glue. - c) Immediately place the boards into the adhesive, prior to the adhesive skinning over.
+Place spacers between the boards and the wall to keep the expansion gap whilst the adhesive is curing. - Add each additional row of flooring, offsetting or staggering the end joints at least 30cm apart. - e) Once the installation is finished, ensure spacers are positioned around the perimeter of the room to keep the expansion gap whilst the adhesive is curing.

-POST-INSTALLATION CHECKLIST
+5.7 POST-INSTALLATION CHECKLIST

-- a) Perform touch-ups and clean up marks/glue spillages as required using tradie wipes, such as Big Wipes Heavy Duty. - b) Remove expansion shims and install any trims/bars/ skirting boards/toe kicks as required.
+- a) Perform touch-ups and clean up marks/glue spillages as required. - b) Remove expansion shims and install any trims/bars/ skirting boards/toe kicks as required.
 Always fix the mouldings to the wall, never to the flooring. - c) Fill any gaps around planks with a matching filler. - d) Caulking/silicone where required.
-(This is required in wet areas refer to note below) - e) Vacuum/sweep and mop the floor, ready for client inspection.
+(This is required in wet areas - refer to note below) - e) Vacuum/sweep and mop the floor, ready for client inspection.